Best Things to Do in Paris in March 2025 – Quick Guide by a Local

 Take the chance to visit the first blooms in the Versailles Gardens for free before the Fountains & Musical Gardens Shows begin in April.

-From April 2024, the Versailles Gardens will be open only for the shows, and you will need to buy an entrance ticket to visit them.
-The land around the Grand Canal and the forest will remain free to access.
+From April 2025, the Versailles Gardens (Petit Parc) will be open only for the shows, and you will need to buy an entrance ticket to visit them.
+The land around the Grand Canal and the Grand Parc will remain free to access.

 SEEK THE SPRING SUNSHINE ON A DAY TRIP FROM PARIS